 Apache Spark is a general purpose cluster computing system designed to process large volumes of data in distributed and parallel manner.
 Spark Streaming is an extension of Spark API that enables processing of live data streams.

 The programming model of Spark Streaming extends the Spark programming model and follows the functional programming paradigm.
 The programming model is data-centric, in sense that its focus is on the operations of data items.
-D-Stream (or, discretized stream) is a basic abstraction that represents input data stream divided into batches (see ).
+D-Stream (or, discretized stream) is a basic abstraction that represents input data stream divided into batches (see Figure 5.4).
 The D-stream is represented as a sequence of RDDs where every RDD contains data from a certain time interval.
 Programming logic is defined in the form of operations on D-streams where input of an operation is a d-stream and the output is another d-stream.
 A useful feature of Spark Streaming is window operations that are available “out of the box”.